-- 5-alpha reductase inhibitors: Physicians prescribe the 5-alpha-reductase inhibitors to relieve patients of BPH symptoms and to improve the urinary flow by reducing the size of enlarged prostate.
+- 5-alpha reductase inhibitors: Physicians prescribe the 5alpha-reductase inhibitors to relieve patients of BPH symptoms and to improve the urinary flow by reducing the size of an enlarged prostate.

-- Alpha-adrenergic blocker: These drugs relax smooth muscle of the prostate gland, increase urinary flow and decrease frequency of urination.
+- Alpha-adrenergic blocker: These drugs relax the smooth muscle of the prostate gland, increase urinary flow and decrease the frequency of urination.

-The prostate gland is an integral part of our body as well as reproductive system.
+The prostate gland is an integral part of our body as well as the reproductive system.
 Prostate complications are increased as we age.
-Regular health checkup, proper exercise and better diet plan, can save you from prostate complications.
+Regular health checkup, proper exercise, and a better diet plan can save you from prostate complications.